 Hello Mama.
 Welcome to Natural Birth Midwife!
-This site is all about understanding natural childbirth - its advantages and its disadvantages - so you can make the best choices for you and your baby.
-I'm honored that you took the time to check us out!
+This site will answer the question: What is a natural birth - sharing all of its advantages and its disadvantages - so you can make the best choices for you and your baby.
+Thank you for taking the time to check us out!

-Before we go any further, have a look at this picture.
-Why is she so happy?
-Because she made very important choice about her pregnancy and childbirth.
+Before we go any further, please have a look at this picture.

 As a licensed midwife with over 25 years of experience attending more than 1500 births, the first thing I want you to know is: the hospital is NOT the only safe option for having your baby.
 It does have it's place and for some mothers a hospital birth is the right choice.